-To be a black man means I got a platform to speak
+To be a black man means I have a platform to speak

 about the inequities of society as cast upon me or those like me in color or status.